waku-org/nwaku/docs/tutorial/chat2.md

 ./build/chat2 --storenode:/ip4/134.209.139.210/tcp/30303/p2p/16Uiu2HAmPLe7Mzm8TsYUubgCAW1aJoeFScxrLj8ppHFivPo97bUZ
 ```

-Alternatively, the `chat2` application will select a random `storenode` for you from the test fleet if the `store` option is set to `true` and `storenode` left unspecified.
+Alternatively, the `chat2` application will select a random `storenode` for you from the test fleet if `storenode` left unspecified.

 ```
-./build/chat2 --store:true
+./build/chat2
 ```

 > *NOTE: Currently (Mar 3, 2021) the only node in the test fleet that provides reliable store functionality is `/ip4/134.209.139.210/tcp/30303/p2p/16Uiu2HAmPLe7Mzm8TsYUubgCAW1aJoeFScxrLj8ppHFivPo97bUZ`.
 We're working on fixing this.*